Divorce & Civil Partnership Dissolution

 Emergency advice is available to ensure personal protection and protection of assets in urgent cases, pending determination of financial arrangements.

-The word “custody” is no longer a legal term used when referring to children arrangements.
+The word “custody” is no longer a legal term used when referring to child arrangements.

 Many couples are able to confirm acceptable arrangements to share time with children.
 It is always preferable to have these arrangements committed to writing, in the form of a Child Arrangements Order.
 This can avoid misunderstanding going forward.

-The court expects parents to be able to come to an agreement between themselves about where and how the children live.
+The court expects parents to be able to come to an agreement between themselves about where the children will live and how they will share their time between both parents.
 In this respect, the courts prefer not to get involved.
 However, where there is discord between two separating parents, there are a number of options available:

 Child Arrangement Orders – The Child’s Best Interests